Hampshire County Council

 Hampshire County Council (HCC) is the upper-tier local authority for the non-metropolitan county of Hampshire in England.
 The council was created in 1889.
 The county council provides county-level services to eleven of the thirteen districts geographically located within the ceremonial county of Hampshire.
 The county council acts as the upper tier of local government to approximately 1.4 million people.
 It is one of 21 county councils in England.

 Whilst they form part of the ceremonial county of Hampshire, the two cities of Southampton and Portsmouth are unitary authorities, independent from Hampshire County Council.
 The county council comprises 78 elected councillors, who meet in the city of Winchester, which is the county town.

-Since 1997, the council has been controlled by the Conservatives.
+The council has been under no overall control since the 2026 election, being run by a Conservative-led administration with the Whitehill & Bordon Community Party councillor being appointed to the council's cabinet.

+In 2026, the council became a member of the Hampshire and the Solent Combined County Authority.